uhasker/large-language-models-for-software-engineers/src/03-generating-the-next-token.md

 Another approach is to actually sample from the list.
 This involves randomly selecting a token from the list, with each token weighted by its probability.
-The higher the probability, the more likely the token will be selected.
+The higher the probability, the more likely it is that the token will be selected.

 ```python
 import random